Disclosure: This post is part of a hosted stay. Our admission was complimentary for review. All opinions are my own.

 Know the ticket types

 There are a lot of different options for tickets – including a standard pass (which is what we had) and a pass plus (includes a 4-D theater ticket).
 In addition, you can purchase different experiences, including backstage passes, a morning event with the pandas, and breakfast with the koalas.
-Since some of these occur before the zoo opens, it’s a good idea to take a look at them before you go.
+Since some of these occur before the zoo opens, it’s a good idea to take a look at them before you go, so you don’t miss out.

 Utilize Skyfari and double-decker buses

-The Skyfari, which runs from one corner of the zoo to another, is not only a fun ride.
-It’s also a great way to get around the zoo with less walking.
-Admission is included with the standard ticket, or you can purchase it for an additional fee.
+The Skyfari, which runs from one corner of the zoo to another, is not only a fun ride, it’s also a great way to get around the zoo with less walking.
+Admission is included with some tickets, or you can purchase it for an additional fee.

 I noticed that most of the food kiosks at the zoo opened for the day at about lunchtime.
 So, have a big breakfast and bring along a snacks if you’ll need them before lunch.
 At lunchtime, there were loads of options, with plenty of meal choices.
-If the zoo happens to be crowded, I’d recommend eating lunch either early or late.
+If the zoo happens to be crowded, I’d recommend eating lunch either early or late (before or after the crowds).

 Get Our Free eBook